FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 Your local IP is used to differentiate devices on a LAN.
 This is to ensure that the right device gets the appropriate information you request, and not any other device.
 This also makes it A LOT easier to communicate with other devices on your LAN.
 For example, if you have a wireless printer, both the printer and your device need to know each other's local IP in order to complete a print job.
 No WAN/internet forwarding is necessary.

 Your public IP is where things get a little tricky.
 Believe it or not, your LAN (in most cases) only has one public IP that all your devices use to communicate out to the internet.
-Yes, you read that right.
 So that means your phone, laptop, tablet, etc. are all indentified on the public internet with the same IP.
 The entire process for this is called NAT(Network Address translation), and it's the reason why you're able to connect to the internet on your LAN.
 This is handled by your router, and therefore largely abstracted from the user.
 Your ISP (Comcast, AT&T, etc.) will asign your router a public IP that is owned by them.
 I highly recommend looking up how NAT works on a more technical level, if you're interested.

 Now that we've introduced some basic network knowledge, we can finally talk about VPN's!

+**Find your IP address:** If you're interested in knowing both your IP addresses, here's how to do so:
+Local IP
+1. Mac/Linux: open terminal and type "ipconfig getifaddr en0" (without quotes).
+Change to "en1" if you are using a wired connection.
+2. Windows: open the command prompt and type "ipconfig".
+You should be able to see your local IP on both ethernet and wireless.

+Public IP
+The easiest way to do this on all systems is to just type in "What is my ip?" on google and it will show you

+{: .notice--info}

 ## So What the hell is a VPN??!!...forreal this time

 We've already establised that a public IP address is how your devices are seen on the internet.
 When you connect to facebook.com, your device sends out some basic information to a facebook server that is hosting the service, in the form of network packets.
-These packets include things like source IP (your public IP), destination IP (where is it trying to connect to), and payload (content being sent over in the request).
+These packets include things like source IP (where it's coming from), destination IP (where it's going to), and payload (content being sent over in the request).
 There are many other things sent in packets, but we're keeping it simple.
 We will call this the client-server model.
 The client is your device, and the server is the destination that is hosting the content you want to access.

 Your device with its public IP connecting to the facebook server
 ![client server]({{ site.url }}{{ site.baseurl }}/assets/images/clientserver.png)